How Long Will My Retirement Savings Last?

 Investing money in a portfolio with high yields will mean you're getting more out of your money than most savings accounts.
 Historically, the stock market (S&P 500) has provided an average return of 7% per year.
 That's not to say it will provide the same returns going forward though.
 The returns could be better or they could be worse, but historically speaking, this has been the return.

-This might be enough income for some, but if you are hoping to withdraw more each month you'll likely have to dip further into your retirement savings or invest that money in the hope that it will increase in value.
-In the past had you invested in the stock market in the past (S&P 500) you'd have gained a return to the tune of 7% per year.
-Use a calculator like this one and you'll find that you could have withdrawn £3,250 a month and had your retirement savings last thirty years and two months.

-UK CTA: Bring your pension to a better place — we'll show you how to make your old pension work harder for you with smart technology, low fees, and a personalised portfolio.
+Bring your 401k to a better place — we'll show you how to make your old 401k work harder for you with smart technology, low fees, and a personalized portfolio.

 How to make your retirement savings last